chungoid/swarmdev/docs/cli/README.md

 # SwarmDev CLI Reference

-Complete command-line interface reference for the SwarmDev platform.
+Complete command-line interface reference for the SwarmDev platform with model-aware configuration.

 ## Overview